clipmagic/MarkupJsonLDSchema/README.md

 @type|LocalBusiness (or Organization)

 ### Breadcrumbs
-Based on the brilliant the ProcessWire forum post by AndZyk at <https://processwire.com/talk/topic/13417-structured-data/>
+Based on the brilliant ProcessWire forum post by AndZyk at <https://processwire.com/talk/topic/13417-structured-data/>

 Kudos also to other the other contributors to this topic, especially Macrura.